SimranShaikh20/Name-Entity-Recognition/README.md

 ---

-## Libraries Used
+## 📚 Libraries Used

-- **SpaCy:** For performing Named Entity Recognition (NER) and other NLP tasks.
+- 🧠 **SpaCy**: For performing Named Entity Recognition (NER) and other NLP tasks.
-- **Streamlit:** For creating fontend application .
+- 🖥️ **Streamlit**: For creating a frontend application.

 ---

-## Future Enhancements
+## 🔮 Future Enhancements

+🚀 **Planned Improvements:**
-- Add functionality for custom NER model training with user-provided datasets.
+- 🔹 Add functionality for **custom NER model training** with user-provided datasets.
-- Enhance visualization of named entities with interactive charts.
+- 🔹 Enhance visualization of named entities with **interactive charts** 📊.
-- Integrate the project into a web application for real-time NER analysis.
+- 🔹 Integrate the project into a **web application** for real-time NER analysis 🌍.
-- Support additional languages by downloading and integrating other SpaCy language models.
+- 🔹 Support **additional languages** by downloading and integrating other SpaCy language models 🗣️.

 ---

-## Author
+## 👩‍💻 Author

-This project was created by **Simran Shaikh**.
+This project was created by **Simran Shaikh**. 💡🚀

 ---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.

 ---

-## Acknowledgments
+## 🙌 Acknowledgments

-- Special thanks to the SpaCy documentation and community for their extensive resources and support.
+- 🎉 Special thanks to the **SpaCy documentation and community** for their extensive resources and support.
-- Inspired by the simplicity and versatility of NLP tasks in SpaCy.
+- ✨ Inspired by the simplicity and versatility of NLP tasks in SpaCy.

+🚀 Happy Coding! 🎯